 4. Lower Your Taxes Through Capital Gains

-Over the past few years, home prices have increased a lot in Orlando.
+Over the past few years, home prices have increased a lot in Orlando and Central Florida.
 By selling your home now, you may have the opportunity to earn up to $250,000 in tax-free capital gains provided you have lived in the home for the past two years.
 Does someone else own the house with you?
 If so, that number jumps to $500,000 that you can collect in capital gains… tax-free.

 5. Spending More Time Driving To Work Than With Your Family